-- vi.
-There should be no sub-division of the historic curtilage of listed buildings if it can be demonstrated that the historic significance of the building and its setting would be harmed - vii.
-Landscape schemes to include local indigenous trees and features that form part of the vernacular of the conservation area - viii.
+The BCSNP recognises that new development should reinforce the local distinctiveness of the conservation area as set out in the detailed Conservation Area Character Appraisal and where appropriate be designed to enhance its setting.
+New development (including its scale, height, mass, form, detailing and use of traditional building techniques)should not cause harm to the character or significance of any heritage asset.
 For all listed buildings, and for alterations or extensions to heritage assets in the conservation area, a Statement of Significance should demonstrate an understanding of the significance of the heritage asset affected.
 It should also set out how the proposed changes will retain and, where possible, enhance that significance.

-The constraints offered within the Brightwell cum Sotwell and Mackney Conservation Areas offer few opportunities for new development beyond some in-fill and extension of existing properties.
+5.51 The constraints offered within the Brightwell cum Sotwell and Mackney Conservation Areas offer few opportunities for new development beyond some in-fill and extension of existing properties.
 Where new development does take place and alterations or extensions to buildings is proposed it is vital to ensure that this is done in a way that is sensitive to the historic character and context as set out in the Conservation Area Appraisal and Village Design Statement.

-It is generally accepted that Conservation Areas have been adequately protected the historic core of the main village although the character is changing as gardens are sub-divided and new build is increasingly out of scale relative to plot size and the setting.
+5.52 It is generally accepted that Conservation Areas have been adequately protected the historic core of the main village although the character is changing as gardens are subdivided and new build is increasingly out of scale relative to plot size and the setting.

-One of the principal characteristics of Brightwell cum Sotwell is its close relationship with the landscape: grass verges, trees, remnants of old orchards, green spaces between buildings, and views out across open countryside are as much a part of the character of the village as traditional materials and historic buildings.
+5.53 One of the principal characteristics of Brightwell cum Sotwell is its close relationship with the landscape: grass verges, trees, remnants of old orchards, green spaces between buildings, and views out across open countryside are as much a part of the character of the village as traditional materials and historic buildings.